FirstStreet/fsf_api_access_python/README.md

     ![Screenshot](doc/images/1.2.3.png)

-3. Open `git bash` and create then navigate to a new project directory
+3. Open `git bash` or a `bash terminal` (if on a MacOS or Linux) and create then navigate to a new project directory

     ```sh
     mkdir fsf_api

     cd fsf_api
     ```